 I earned my PhD from the Universidad Complutense de Madrid in 2007.
 Before joining Manchester in 2015, I have been a Research Fellow in the University of Birmingham (2008-2011) and the University of Cambridge (2011-2014); and a Lecturer in Hispanic Studies in Durham University (2014-2015).

 I am the author of two books.
-My first monograph, Whose Spain?: Negotiating ‘Spanish Music’ in Paris, 1908-1929 (OUP, 2012), analyses the weight of war propaganda and Orientalist tropes in the formation of the ‘Spanish music’ concept in both Spain and France.
-Counter to research that studies ‘Spanish music’ as a self-contained category, this book argues that it is the outcome of a thoroughly transnational process through which Spanish composers resident in Paris (Falla, Albéniz) engaged with the ‘Orientalist’ stereotypes and imperialist dynamics prevalent in France.
+My first monograph, Whose Spain?: Negotiating ‘Spanish Music’ in Paris, 1908-1929 (OUP, 2012), explores the making of Spanish music nationalism in interwar France, and the impact of Orientalist tropes, and anti-German and Catholic pro-paganda on the construction of dominant ideas of “Spanish music.”
 In 2013 this book received the Robert M. Stevenson Award of the American Musicological Society for ‘outstanding research in Iberian and Latin American Music.’

 My book titled Discordant Notes: Marginality and Social Control in Madrid, 1850-1930 (OUP, December 2018) studies the use of music and sound by minorities in nineteenth- and early twentieth-century Madrid to negotiate their position in society and construct their identity.
 The study is mainly fo-cused on Madrid’s Gitanos, street musicians, and the workhouses.
 A Spanish translation of this book has been published with the title Notas Discordantes: Flamenquismo, músicas marginales y control social en Madrid (Libros Corrientes, 2021).